“Raíces Fuertes y Corazones Fuertes”

 Austin artist Nikki Diaz has created Voces Oral History Center’s first limited-edition screen print.
 This original 8-color serigraph, “Raíces Fuertes y Corazones Fuertes,” commemorates the resilience of our greater Latino community in the face of the ongoing pandemic, featuring themes from the Voces of a Pandemic collection.

-A signed print of “Raíces" would be a meaningful holiday gift for friends and family affected by the novel coronavirus.
+A signed print of “Raíces" would be a meaningful gift for friends and family affected by the novel coronavirus.
 A print may also be gifted to an organization or a cultural institution.

 Image size: 19" high x 11" wide